Praffulsharma121/made-easy-be/README.md

-# Teacher Management API
+# Teacher Registration API

-This project is a simple backend built with **Express.js** for managing teacher records.
+This project is a simple backend built with **Express.js** for registring teacher records.
 It focuses on handling teacher data securely with proper validation and database management using **Sequelize** and **PostgreSQL**.

 ## Features